 A comprehensive examination will test the range of subject matter covered in the student’s graduate program.
 The purpose of the examination is to allow students to demonstrate their ability to integrate content, knowledge, independent thinking and critical analysis.
 Each master’s program that offers a comprehensive examination option is required to maintain University-approved guidelines for the administration of the examination, and these guidelines are to be available on request.
 The following regulations apply in all cases:

-- Students become eligible to attempt the examination during the semester in which all required coursework has been completed.
+- Students become eligible to attempt the examination during the semester in which all required coursework will be completed.

 - Ordinarily, the examination is given at least one month before the end of the semester.
 Arrangements to enroll and take the examination should be made with the student’s program.

-- If the examination is not completed in the final semester, students must register again for the examination for the semester in which they plan to complete their degree.
+- If the examination is not passed in the final semester in which the student will graduate, the student must register again for the examination for the semester in which they plan to complete their degree.
 These additional units may not be counted as units toward the master’s/doctorate degree.

 - Students may not take the comprehensive examination more than twice.